ibm-cloud-docs/cis/cis-cli-plugin.md

                `id`: The rule ID of the overrides.
                `action`: The rule action of the overrides.
 Valid values are `managed_challenge`, `block`, `js_challenge`, `log`, and `challenge`.
                `enabled`: The rule status of the overrides.
-               `score_threshold`: OWASP Anomaly Score Threshold, set the score threshold which will trigger the Firewall.
+               `score_threshold`: OWASP Anomaly Score Threshold.
+Set the score threshold, which triggers the Firewall.
             `categories`: Define OWASP Paranoia Level and only valid for `CIS OWASP core ruleset` `category`: OWASP paranoia level, higher paranoia levels activate more aggressive rules.
                `enabled`: Whether this OWASP Paranoia Level is enabled.

-   - The optional fields are `description`, `enabled`.
+   - The optional fields are `description` and `enabled`.
       `description` : Briefly describes the rule.
-      `enabled` : Indicates if the rule is active.
+      `enabled` : Indicates whether the rule is active or not.

 Sample JSON data: